verrazzano/docs/content/en/docs/networking/security/net-security.md

 ### Prometheus
-Although Prometheus is in the mesh, it is configured to only use the Envoy sidecar and mTLS when communicating to Keycloak for authentication.
+Although Prometheus is in the mesh, it is configured to only use the Envoy sidecar and mTLS when communicating to Keycloak.
 All the traffic related to scraping metrics bypasses the sidecar proxy, doesn't use the service IP, but rather connects to the scrape target using the pod IP.
 If the scrape target is in the mesh, then https is used, otherwise http is used.
-For Verrazzano multi-cluster, Prometheus also connects from the admin cluster to the Prometheus server in the managed cluster via the managed cluster NGINX Ingress.
+For Verrazzano multi-cluster, Prometheus also connects from the admin cluster to the Prometheus server in the managed cluster via the managed cluster NGINX Ingress, using HTTPS.
 Prometheus in the managed cluster never establishes connections to targets outside the cluster.

 Since Prometheus is in the mesh, additional configuration is done to allow the Envoy sidecar to be bypassed when scraping pods.
-This is done with the annotation `traffic.sidecar.istio.io/includeOutboundIPRanges: <keycloak-service-ip>`.
+This is done with the Prometheus pod annotation `traffic.sidecar.istio.io/includeOutboundIPRanges: <keycloak-service-ip>`.
 This causes traffic bound for Keycloak to go through the Envoy sidecar, and all other traffic to bypass the sidecar.

 ### WebLogic Operator
 When a WebLogic operator creates a domain, it needs to communicate to the pods in the domain.
-We put the WebLogic operator in the mesh so that it can communicate with the domain pods using mTLS.
+Verrazzano puts the WebLogic operator in the mesh so that it can communicate with the domain pods using mTLS.
 The alternative would have been to disable mTLS and access control for certain domain ports.
 As a result, the WebLogic domain must be created in the mesh.
 If you do not want domains in the mesh then you should take the operator out of the mesh by adding the following label to the WebLogic